 Throughout our history, Metso has built its leadership on improving the comminution process by developing and offering ever more energy-efficient technology, and this has become an essential driver of our innovation.
 Our Vertimill™ is a very good example of a product that contributes significantly to the sustainability equation by using 25-30% less energy than existing fine grinding technology.
 Recently, we developed and introduced our high-pressure grinding roll technology, Metso's HRC™, which is 10% more energy efficient than its peers – and increases circuit capacity.

 Surprisingly, there are also non-"grinding" technologies that can reduce the energy spent in comminution!
-This year alone, Metso is launching two new fine wet classification devices.
+In 2016 alone, Metso launched two new fine wet classification devices.
 Both units, when inserted in a closed-circuit comminution flowsheet, provide a sharper particle classification, allowing right-sized product to bypass the grinding mill, thus saving a significant amount of energy.

 Energy has been a focus for many years, but how to solve the increasingly acute water issue?